openshift/enhancements/enhancements/machine-config/ignition-spec-dual-support.md

 potential difficulties such as serving the correct Ignition config.
 See above section on risks and mitigations.

-Starting from some version of Openshift, likely v4.6, we can remove dual support and be fully Ignition spec 3.
+Starting from some version of OpenShift, likely v4.6, we can remove dual support and be fully Ignition spec 3.

 Kubernetes 1.16 onwards has support for CRD versioning: